 The significance of v3 lies in the word “head.”
-God, Christ and man are “head.”
+God, Christ, and man are a “head.”
 Feminists say that “head” means “source.”
-Of over 2000 instances of kephalj (head) in the classical and Hellenistic Greek periods, no clear instances of such a meaning exists.
+Of over 2000 instances of kephalj (head) in the classical and Hellenistic Greek periods, no clear instances of such a meaning exist.
 Only when the word is in the plural can that meaning be sustained.

 Paul’s usage of “head” reflects its meaning in Septuagint when kephalj is used for the Hebrew roash.
-Though this is not the regular word for authority, it does connote authority.
+Though this is not the common word for authority, it does connote authority.

 The use of the term “head” in referring to Christ becomes paramount because the husband’s headship in I Co 11:3 and Eph 5:23 is paralleled with the type of headship Christ has.

-Since women were allowed to prophecy in the Corinthian congregation, the nature of their activity must be discerned.
+Since women were allowed to prophesy in the Corinthian congregation, the nature of their activity must be discerned.

 Miriam, Ex 15:20

 Huldah, 2 Kg 22:14